canelhasmateus/diamond/vault/A/HeadOfLineBlocking.md

 * TLS can encrypt up to 16KB of data.
 This is enough to fill about 11 typical TCP packets.
 * If the first 10 packets get through, but the last one gets lost, browsers still need to wait for the last one to arrive before starting processing.

-There is also an interaction between TCP [[CongestionControl]] and HTTP implementation.
+There is also an interaction between TCP [[Pattern]] and HTTP implementation.

 ___